It’s currently a popular word, but clarity of intent has influenced everything we’ve done at Lightswitch since our founding.

 ENVIRONMENT AND ARCHITECTURAL SPACE

 With our third office in place we turned our attention to expanding into markets beyond our theatrical, event and entertainment heritage.
 With continued interest from clients in the themed environment and architectural space, we decided to focus on this market.
 We found our deep attention to both experience and bespoke story telling resonated with architectural clients tired of ‘white box’ and unimaginative lighting design, and ready for something different.
+Chicago Partner Avraham (Avi) Mor has subsequently brought a special focus and attention to our work in this field, and developed a passion for making the often complex world of architectural lighting design easier for our clients.

 No Lighting and Visual Design company can truly claim to be ‘nationwide’ without a studio in Los Angeles.
 After several talented designers moving in and out of the practice, we sought out a designer with not only the right talents but also the right sensibility to guide Lightswitch from Southern California.
 Designer Chris Medvitz was Director of Lighting Design for an experiential marketing agency, and has lit breathtaking concerts, innovative television specials, memorable exhibits and distinctive product launches and Vegas shows.
 Chris’s breadth of ability is impressive, but more than that he immediately ‘got’ what Lightswitch was intended to be, and was an instant fit for our culture.
 Like Brad, Chris joined Lightswitch as Associate in 2004 but soon became a full Principal heading our Los Angeles practice.